What Are the Common Types of Injuries After a Car Accident?

 What Happens to the Body During a Car Crash?

 That’s because the forces in a crash transfer from the vehicles to the occupants.
 A car will first hit an object or another vehicle, and then the occupants inside the vehicle could strike surfaces and objects inside the car—seat belts, airbags, side windows, or the steering wheel.
-Then, there can be more unseen forces inside the occupants’ bodies as internal organs hit the rib cage or the brain moves inside of the skull.
+Then, there can be more unseen forces inside the occupants’ bodies as internal organs hit the rib cage or the brain moves inside the skull.

 The Force of Impact Can Result in These Health Conditions